 The Dublin is an Irish pub in the center of Florence’s old town and is calmer than other bars in the area.
 The cold beers are a great change from the typical wines that are usually on offer in most Italian bars or restaurants, and beer-lovers will appreciate the curated selection that this bar has.
 There is great food here too, so having dinner at The Dublin is a great choice.

 This modern little bar has a great atmosphere and is frequented by locals, especially at night when they go for an aperitivo.
-At Sei Divino the drink – a glass of wine, a beer or a cocktail – and buffet combination costs around seven euros, and the type of food on offer is usually cheese, ham and veggies.
+At Sei Divino the type of food on offer is usually cheese, ham and veggies.
 They have an extensive wine list and the waiters are very knowledgeable about the different types of wine, so they have great suggestions for those who want to try something new.

 Although pricey, this bar has one of the best aperitivo buffet spreads in the city and some of the best views of Florence’s skyline and especially of the Duomo.
 The crowd is mixed, although the atmosphere is elegant since Se-sto on Arno is on the rooftop of one of the classiest, most luxurious hotels in the city.
 After enjoying the exquisite drinks and delicious buffet, tourists can head to the nearby La Carraia and get some of Florence’s best ice cream.

 The bar at L’Orologio Hotel is great for a nice, relaxed snack accompanied by delicious drinks in one of the best hotels in Florence’s Santa Maria Novella neighborhood.
 Enjoy freshly made dishes, such as Tuscan ham and gorgonzola, or mortadella and parmesan cream paninis, ham or cheese platters, fresh fruit and vegetables, as well as delicious desserts including the typical cantucci taken with sweet wine, or homemade ice cream.